Best Seller, Domes

 Upgrades

-- Solo Private tent and dome supplement $40
+Private tent and dome supplement available for $40. - Train

 Added Value

-- Airport Private arrival transfer to your hotel
+Private arrival transfer to your hotel included. - Duffel

-- Duffel Protective liner and gear bag provided
+Protective liner and gear bag provided. - Portage

-- Portage 7 kg personal horse support included
+Up to 7 kg personal gear horse support included. - Water

-- Water Filtered and boiled mountain water daily
+Filtered and boiled mountain water provided daily. - Safety

 Packing List for the 4-Day Salkantay to Macchu Picchu